 “Don’t let it happen.
 You must be determined to hold on to all of the good things you started out with and what has been built since.
 Cleave to one another like your life depended on it, after all it really does.”
 (From the EHow.com article, “How to Stay Married, in Love, and Deal With Life’s Troubles”)

-I love the ending exercise noted in the article above, which was given to couples (by Jeanne Caverly), when tragedies happen in life.
-Determine:
+I love the ending exercise noted in the article, which was given to couples (by Jeanne Caverly), when tragedies happen in life.
+It’s important to repeatedly say to yourself:

 “I value my marriage.
 I have lost enough.”